juju/docs/src/en/getting-started-jaas.md

 <td align="center" valign="center" border-width="0px" >
 <img src="./media/jaas-select-bundle.png" alt="description here" />
 <br />
-Press the green "Add to model" button to add it to your model.
+Press the green `Add to model` button to add it to your model.
 </td>

 <td align="center" valign="center" border-width="0px">
 <img src="./media/jaas-deploy-changes.png" alt="description here" />
 <br />
-Press the blue "Deploy changes" button to deploy the changes.
+Press the blue `Deploy changes` button to deploy the changes.
 </td>

 </tr>

 </table>

-After you press "Deploy changes" you can adjust your model name and choose a public cloud to deploy to.
+After you press `Deploy changes` you can adjust your model name and choose a public cloud to deploy to.
 When you select a cloud, you will see where to enter your cloud credentials.
 Enter them then scroll down and click Deploy.